 The Secretary shall keep complete minutes of each meeting of the members and of the Board of Directors, and shall sign all notes, conveyances and encumbrances of real estate, membership certificates and all other instruments requiring the corporate seal; provided that the Secretary, in writing, may authorize any other officer or employee to execute, or to sign the Secretary's name to any or all such instruments.

 S/He shall keep a record of all business of the council, prepare and submit to the annual meeting of the members a report of the previous fiscal year's business, and give all notices as required by law.
-S/He shall perform such other duties as may be required of him by the Board of Directors.
-The Board of Directors may delegate, or authorize the Secretary to delegate, to any other office or employee, under the supervision of the Secretary any or all of the duties enumerated in this Section.
+S/He shall perform such other duties as may be required of her/him by the Board of Directors.
+The Board of Directors may delegate, or authorize the Secretary to delegate, to any other office or employee under the supervision of the Secretary, any or all of the duties enumerated in this Section.

 Section 5: Treasurer.

-The Treasurer shall supervise the safekeeping of all funds and property of the council, supervise the books and records of all financial transactions of the council and perform such other duties as that be required of him by the Board of Directors.
+The Treasurer shall supervise the safekeeping of all funds and property of the council, supervise the books and records of all financial transactions of the council and perform such other duties as that be required of her/him by the Board of Directors.
 The Board of Directors may delegate or authorize the Treasurer to delegate to any other officer or employee, under the supervision of the Treasurer, any or all of the duties enumerated in

 the section.